zebeeb/MTD-R/Docs/TechStack rules.md

 - Document all platform-specific code thoroughly in Docs/platform-specific changes.md
 - Always try platform-agnostic solutions first

+## 9. Accessibility

+### 9.1 Core A11y Requirements
+- Use semantic HTML/components and proper heading hierarchy
+- Ensure keyboard navigation for all interactive elements
+- Maintain 4.5:1 contrast ratio for all text
+- Add aria-labels to critical interactive elements
+- Test with screen readers on critical user flows
+- Document which components have specific a11y enhancements in Docs/accessibility.md

 ## 10. Version Control

 ### 10.1 Commit Rules